 I freeze for a moment when she asks this.
 It was the thing I had been dreading.
 I hadn’t really thought about what I was going to do about Christmas.
-As much as I would, love to invite Michael, I wasn’t sure if I was ready to do so.
-Michael and I had only just become official a month ago and I don’t want to push it with him.
+As much as I would love to invite Michael, I wasn’t sure if I was ready to do so.
+Michael and I had only just become official a little over a month ago and I don’t want to push it with him.
 I mean, what would he even say?
 He could think that I am jumping into things.
 I could end up pushing him away.
 Then again, he also might like it and think that I am taking the next step in our relationship.
 Whatever the case, I still don’t know what I am going to do yet.

 “Well, you better decide soon.
 Winter break is in only a couple weeks.”

 I nod.
 “I know.”

 “I can’t wait to spend Christmas with Charls,” Abby says with a smile.
 “Did you know he told me he loved me back at the Gala?”